smikitky/chatgpt-md-translator/README.md

 ## Limitations

 - This tool does not do serious Markdown parsing for fragment splitting.
-The algorithm may fail on an atypical source file that has large _indented_ code blocks, has no line breaks, or has no or very few blank lines.
+The algorithm may fail on an atypical source file that has no or very few blank lines.
 - The tool has not been tested with Markdown files outside of React Docs (react.dev), although I expect most potential problems can be solved by tweaking `instruction.md`.
 - Content in code blocks (\`\`\`), including comments, will not be translated.
 Code blocks are removed before an API call and restored after translation.
 - The combination of this tool and GPT-4 should do 80% of the translation job, but be sure to review the result at your own responsibility.
 It sometimes ignores your instruction or outputs invalid Markdown, most of which are easily detectable and fixable with tools like VS Code's diff editor.